 Are you feeling dragged down by your depressed partner?

-First of all, realise that while depression is a stressor on the relationship, it’s just one of the hundreds that couples face—family drama, work issues, tight budgets, car repair—and the good news is there are a lot of ways to work through it.
+First of all, realise that while depression is a stressor on the relationship, it’s just one of the hundreds that couples face—family drama, work issues, tight budgets, car repair—and the good news is there are a lot of ways to work through it and save your relationship.

 Recognise the symptoms and don’t take them personally